rackerlabs/rackspace-how-to/content/rackspace-email/email-spoofing-best-practices.md

 product_url: rackspace-email
 ---

-This article explains email spoofing, and describes the steps that you can take to combat it.
+This article explains email spoofing and describes the steps that you can take to combat it.

 ### Prerequisites